Two thistle lanterns in black walnut and maple on a dining table set up for Robbie Burns night

 Is this uniquely Canadian?
 Who knows, doesn't matter, move on.

-Robbie Burns is a major event in Scotland
+Robert Burns Day AKA robbieburns is a major event in Scotland

 , and pretty much everywhere the Scottish diaspora collects.
-It coming up soon so how do you celebrate this major Scottish holiday when you're generations from Scotland?
+It's coming up soon so how do you celebrate this major Scottish holiday when you're generations from Scotland?
+Decor.... tartan, pewter and thistles!

 Growing up in a time when film was expensive there aren't a lot of photos, but there I am....
 Trying to do a little Scottish dancing, arms a-waving this definitely didn't come from the Irish end of the family.
 My uncle's names, Donald, Douglas, Robert.... also reveal quite a bit of ancestry.
 Check out the photo of my grandfather - Hamlet Alanson Waugh.